After high-profile departures, Twitch re-signs streaming star Nickmercs

 Following the departures of Lupo and Betar, streaming industry figures and former Twitch employees told The Post that the platform had begun to de-emphasize exclusive contracts, offering less money and fewer contracts overall.
 While Kolcheff’s deal has been in the works for a while, his manager, Justin Miclat of the Kinetic Group, said that Lupo and Betar’s departures convinced Twitch to reconsider the optics of its current strategy.

-“Once the Lupo and Tim announcements were made — and how those announcements were made — it became a lot more collaborative in terms of how Twitch would look to and is looking to champion Nick as the face of their platform,” Miclat explained.
+“Once the Lupo and Tim [Betar] announcements were made — and how those announcements were made — it became a lot more collaborative in terms of how Twitch would look to and is looking to champion Nick as the face of their platform,” Miclat explained.
 “Whereas before, Twitch wasn’t really trying to make it such that they’re really celebrating these new deals or creating this expectation that big streamers are going to get big checks and big paydays every time a deal comes up.”

-When Lupo and Betar left Twitch, both cited a desire to spend more time with their families — with the former discussing the mental health toll a years-long nonstop streaming schedule had taken on him.
+When Lupo and Betar left Twitch, both cited a desire to spend more time with their families — with the former discussing the mental health toll a years-long, nonstop streaming schedule had taken on him.
 In addition to large sums of money, YouTube offered the option to ease off streaming and create other forms of content like prerecorded videos and shorts.
 Kolcheff, on the other hand, plans to maintain the streaming pace he’s set.

 “I’ve always been a streaming-first creator, and I’m looking forward to staying on that grind,” he said, noting that the plan going forward is “more of what we’ve always done, but better.”